yung10gramms/Mathematica/README.md

 It has also some functions that help in signal processing such as conv and fft.

-Note that this project is still in progress, so every function could potentially have some bugs.
+Note that this project is still in progress, so inevitably the project might have some bugs here and there.